First passage time properties of diffusion with a broad class of stochastic diffusion coefficients: FPT properties

 where $ p_{D}(D,0) $ represents the initial probability distribution of the DC.
-From Eq.~(\ref{eq:fptdstapprox}), we can see that $ g(t,x_{0}) $ on the short time side is approximated by a superposition of L{\' e}vy-Smirnov distributions.
-Thus, even if the ensemble averages of stochastic DCs are the same, a stochastic DC with a larger supremum leads to a higher excess cumulative probability of early arriving particles.
+This is a superstatistical approximation of the FPT distribution (see Sec.~\ref{sec:discuss} for details).
+For a DC is described by the Cox-Ingersoll-Ross process, superstatistical approximation for the FPT distribution has previously been derived for the formula based on the eigenfunction expansion of the Fokker-Planck equation~\cite{Lanoiselee18, Lanoiselee24}.
+In contrast, our formula offers a distinct perspective, providing an alternative insight into the superstatistical approximation for the FPT distribution.
+From Eq.~(\ref{eq:fptdstapprox}), we can see that $ g(t,x_{0}) $ on the short-time side is approximated by a superposition of L{\' e}vy-Smirnov distributions.
+Thus, even if the ensemble averages of stochastic DCs are the same, a stochastic DC with a larger supremum leads to a higher excess cumulative probability of early-arriving particles.